mmarini/contact_data/README.md

 With the model_manager.go functions, I think I need to look at how namespacing work in go lang.
 I'd much rather have a convention of `contact_manager.Save(contact)` rather than `SaveContact(contact)` which I currently have.

+There is also no transaction at a persistence level here, so there's no rollback if say an insert into the phone numbers table doesn't work.

 ## Web_Service

 The webservice module uses the gin library for setting up a web server.
 There is only one end point, POST /contacts for saving contact data.
 This file is pretty thin, which is by design as it leverages the patterns for the above to keep it that way.